wds4/tribal-tapestry/experiment/virtueSignal.md

 ### Primary features
 - a universally acceptible *core* (ideas, values, etc that are typically acceptable to the standard cognitive mode, so that most or all people would agree with them, regardless of tribal affiliation)
 - a toxic *overlay* (e.g. hypocrisy or unfalsifiable assertions of fact, typically unacceptable to the standard cognitive mode) that is _unpalatable_, possibly _irritating_ to anyone who does not identify with the tribe
 - the *union* of the core with the overlay (an argument that acceptance of the core and the overlay must be a package deal.
-This argument is included within the toxic overlay.)
+This argument is included within the toxic overlay.), the justification of which is toxic and which follows Brandolini's Law

 ### Secondary features
 - the challenge: a social scenario in which the VS is presented to an individual, who has the opportunity to provide a reaction and may be expected to do so